While on a hike down a mountain trail in Shenandoah Mountains off Skyline

 disappeared.
 I ran as fast as I could, loading my gun at a full sprint up

-gate where I-64 runs into the Blue Ridge Parkway and he insisted me wait for
+gate where I-64 runs into the Blue Ridge Parkway and he insisted I wait for

-a Ranger to get there and take over for him and show him the site to where
+a relief Ranger to get there to take over for him.
+I was to then show this U.S. Park Service Ranger the site to where

 it all took place.

-I did stay and let him follow me to the trail I had been on.
-When we did get
+I did stay and waited for the relief Ranger and then he followed me to the trail I had been on.

 he had this look on his face and said this part of the skyline was supposed

-to be closed down for the coming snow but the ranger who gave me a tip on a
+to be closed down for the coming snow.
+This is interesting because the Ranger who gave me the tip on a

 basically saying that they were going to close it down to investigate.
 But

-on the other hand use the up coming bad weather for an excuse.
+on the other hand , I think they or he used the up coming bad weather for an excuse to close down the site.

 Additional correspondence: